StephenOTT/STIX-Java/README.md

 :exclamation: THIS IS A ACTIVE WORK IN PROGRESS: NOT PRODUCTION READY :exclamation:

-# STIX Java Library
+# STIX 2.x Java Library

-The libary aims to provide a flexible full implementation of [STIX](https://oasis-open.github.io/cti-documentation/resources#stix-20-specification).
+The libary aims to provide a flexible full implementation of [STIX 2.x](https://oasis-open.github.io/cti-documentation/resources#stix-20-specification).
 This means that a default implementation is provided that meets the STIX JSON specification and the core objects and properties are provided in such a way as you can easily override any implementation detail to meet your variation of the specification.